-Based on the Code of Business Conduct and Ethics of the Corporation, no director and employee should do anything which might give rise to the impression that he or she has been or might be influenced by a gift or hospitality or other consideration to show bias for or against any person or organization while carrying out official duties.
-Employees, Management, Board of Directors The Corporation strictly implements its Code of Business Conduct and Ethics.
+Disclosure Quantity Units Number of incidents in which directors were removed or disciplined for corruption 0 # Number of incidents in which employees were dismissed or disciplined for corruption 0 # Number of incidents when contracts with business partners were terminated due to incidents of corruption 0 # director and employee should do anything which might give rise to the impression that he or she has been or might be influenced by a gift or hospitality or other consideration to show bias for or against any person or organization while carrying out official duties.
+Business Conduct and Ethics.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The Corporation recognizes the business risks that will affect the organization due to corruption.
-Employees, Management, Board of Directors To ensure the mitigation of corruption within the organization, the Corporation increased its awareness to such practices to be able to prevent and detect possible breaches as well as to respond to such cases.
+Employees, Management, Board of Directors The Corporation improved its awareness of such activities to be able to prevent and detect such breaches as well as to respond to such incidents, in order to ensure the mitigation of corruption within the organization.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach The Corporation recognizes the opportunity to ensure that the organization remains without any incident of corruption.
 Employees, Management, Board of Directors The Corporation strengthened its Business Ethics and Compliance Programs by promoting enhanced leadership and consistently reviewing and assessing its policies and controls.
 The Corporation has also established its Corporate Governance Committee, Board Risk Oversight Committee and Related Party Transactions Committee.